aerlingsson/portfolio/README.md

 Name and id attributes can be removed for the `<form>` tag, as they are not currently used.

 #### login.php
 Contains functionality for the login screen.
 It is called when a user presses the **Login** button on the login page.
 Any submitted data will be contained in the `$_POST` suberglobal.
-If `$_POST` is  Input usernames and passwords are accessible through their HTML `name` attributes: `$_POST["username"]` and `$_POST["pass"]`.
+If `$_POST` is not empty, we import the WP database, `wpdb` - this provides easy query access to the WP database.
+Input usernames and passwords are accessible through their HTML `name` attributes: `$_POST["username"]` and `$_POST["pass"]`.

 On line 6 we construct an associative array, for the response, containing an empty result array and an empty error value.
+Input validation simply checks whether anything was input into the username and password fields.
+If any of the two are missing, an error value is assigned in `$response`.
+In case of them both missing, the username error message is overwritten by the password error message.
+This could be changed to be an array, to store both errors, if necessary.
+If both username and password are submitted, we encrypt the password, using PHP's built-in `password_hash()`.

+In this case we intentionally do not sanitize user input ourselves, as `$wpdb->prepare()` statements do this automatically.
+We prepare a SQL query to the database, to check if the input user exists and has the input password.
+We can do this without storing the user's actual password, as `password_hash()` produces the same output, given the same input and options.
+However, if we at some point change the options, or the implementation of `password_hash()` is changed, this approach may cause issues in the future.

+After preparing the query, we execute it and request the result as an associative array.
+If the amount of rows returned are < 1, the username does not exist.
+Else we check if the input password matches the stored password for that user.
+If successful, this functionality should redirect the user to another page, however, this functionality is not implemented here.
+When checking the query results, we echo the errors, if they happen.
+A better approach would be to continue using the `$response` array.
+Furthermore, the error message should state that either the username or password was wrong, instead of telling the user which is wrong.
+Telling the user that the password does not match the username, confirms to them that a user with that username exists - removing a variable from the equation, for someone trying to gain unauthorized access to the system.

 #### login_style.css
 Is the stylesheet for the login screen.
 We set text and password fields, as well as the **Login** button, to be 100% of the width of whatever parent contains it.